patricksimpson/posts/2020/emacs-2020.md

 ## Why Emacs?

-Emacs has so much to offer, from a healthy package system, complete Vim emulation, Org mode, and more!
+Emacs has so much to offer, from a healthy package system, complete Vim emulation, Magit, Org mode, Dired, and so much more.

+### What is Emacs?

+At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.

+In 1976, [Stallman](https://www.emacswiki.org/emacs/RichardStallman) wrote the first Emacs (“Editor MACroS”), which organized these macros into a single command set and added facilities for [SelfDocumentation](https://www.emacswiki.org/emacs/SelfDocumentation) and to be extensible.
+[TecoEmacs](https://www.emacswiki.org/emacs/TecoEmacs) soon became the standard editor...[read more on wikipedia](https://en.wikipedia.org/wiki/Emacs).

+In 1984, Stallman began writing another Emacs implementation based on the former co-planning with Gosling, naming it GnuEmacs, which became the first program in the GNU project.

+"Standing on shoulders of giants" is a metaphor which means "Using the understanding gained by major thinkers who have gone before in order to make intellectual progress."
+Using Emacs, you're leveraging 44 years of group-think, combined with the progress of so many others.

+Emacs has over 10,000 built-in commands and its user interface allows the user to combine these commands into macros to automate work.

 ### Basics